lextudio/sharpsnmp_docs/library/tutorials/introduction.rst

 The manager should send back a reply to this INFORM message.
 Otherwise, a ``TimeoutException`` occurs.

-.. note:: To help you understand how to use the API provided by #SNMP Library, there are more sample projects you can find in this `samples repo <https://github.com/lextudio/sharpsnmplib-samples>`_.
+.. note:: To help you understand how to use the API provided by C# SNMP Library, there are more sample projects you can find in this `samples repo <https://github.com/lextudio/sharpsnmplib-samples>`_.